 3. “Within the first year, our brains grow three times its size.
 This means that the developing brain never stops working.”
 Why?
 Because we continue to make neurons so long our brains are kept active.
 Our brains continue developing all the way into middle age.
 I could go on and on about our brains, but I am going to stop right here with this statement.
 There is a reliable connection between our brains and bodies when we are cisgender.
 However, when we are not, there is a disconnect.
 Much research has been done in this field for many different reasons that I won’t go into for the sake of keeping this related to the issue.

 There are children as young as two who insist that they are not the sex they were assigned at birth.
 Think about this for a moment.
 We are given roles based on our sex assignment.
 According to Rosenthal, “…, we are given sex rearing assignments, but how do you assign a role?” when talking about gender variant children and transgender children.

-I think most parents raise their children within the binary social structure, while a few may have children who vacillate between the two and some parents might be okay with exceptions to these rules, but may worry when the exceptions become more of the norm.
-Joel Baum, Senior Director of Development and Family Services at Gender Spectrum stated: “We have too many rules and not enough roles.”
+I think most parents raise their children within the binary social structure, while a few may have children who vacillate between the two and some parents might be okay with exceptions to these rules, but may worry when these become more of the norm.
+Joel Baum, Senior Director of Development and Family Services at Gender Spectrum, stated: “We have too many rules and not enough roles.”

 Why is it that we only offer two?
 We have so many more to offer.

 If children turn out to be really great at something, most parents would be proud.
 So …, does gender dysphoria have anything to do with roles?
 Does gender dysphoria have more to do with fitting in and being accepted as one or the other and does this affect their gender role?
 Does gender dysphoria ascribe to other sets of explanations?
 How do these children know they are different?